Anita Among

-Anita Annet Among (born 23 November 1973) is a Ugandan accountant, lawyer and politician who is the incumbent Speaker of the 11th Parliament of Uganda (2022–2026).
-She also concurrently serves as the elected member of parliament for the Bukedea District Women Constituency, the same position she held in the 10th parliament (2016–2021).
-She was in FDC party before she joined the ruling NRM where she was voted as the Deputy speaker of the 10th parliament.
+Anita Annet Among (born 23 November 1973) is a Ugandan accountant, lawyer and politician who is the Speaker of the 11th Parliament of Uganda since 2022.
+She also concurrently serves as the elected member of parliament for the Bukedea District Women Constituency, the same position she held in the 10th Parliament (2016–2021).
+She was in the FDC party before she joined the ruling NRM where she was voted as the Deputy Speaker of the 10th Parliament.
+She is also the second female deputy speaker in the history of Uganda's parliament after Rebecca Alitwala Kadaga.
+She is named in the torture complaint against the Ugandan government that was submitted to the International Criminal Court.